elaforge/karya/doc/derivation.md

 everything else that's needed by the performer.

-## Score syntax

-The lowest level is the score format, which is analogous to syntax in a normal language.

-### block

-The most basic structure is a 'Ui.Block.Block'.
-Each block can have 0 or more 'Ui.Block.View's, which are just windows on a certain block.
-A block has a title, which is a box you can put text in, and a list of 'Ui.Block.Track's.
-There are three kinds of tracks: divider, ruler, and event.

-### divider track

-'Ui.Block.Divider's are just visual spacers.
-All they have is a color and a width.
-You can place them manually to provide visual separation between tracks, and they are used automatically to represent collapsed tracks.

-### ruler track

-'Ui.Ruler.Ruler's display 'Ui.Ruler.Mark' of varying rank and color.
-By convention each block has a ruler in the 0th track spot, which is special in that it stays put and doesn't scroll right to left like the other tracks.

-In general the ruler is just a collection of Marks, but supported by convention it fills the role of a meter.
-A 'Cmd.TimeStep.TimeStep' describes a time interval in terms of ruler mark ranks.
-Utilities in 'Cmd.Meter' can create and modify rulers with appropriately spaced marks, which cause the various timesteps to correspond to whole notes, quarter notes, etc.

-### event track

-Derivation is mostly concerned with event 'Ui.Track.Track's.
-They have a title, which is once again a place for text, and a bunch of events.

-A 'Ui.Event.Event' is a start time, a duration, a bit of text, and some auxiliary attributes.
-Events aren't allowed to overlap, but other than that are free form.
-One other detail is that there's a "skeleton", which links together each track in a hierarchical way, so each track can have parents or children.
-The skeleton is visualized as some lines with arrows above the tracks.

 ## Derivation

 Derivation starts from a root block.
 You can derive from any block, but for